mikiec84/CrashWoodpecker/README.md

   //I uploaded it in 21:03 Sep 2, so that it may not take effect in maven, please wait for a moment. dependencies {
    debugCompile 'me.drakeet.library:crashwoodpechker:0.9'
-   //I will add a releaseCompile to compile do nothing with the same class and package in your debug build.
+   //I will add a releaseCompile to compile do nothing with the same class and package in your release build.
 Comming soon...
   }
 ```